simonmichael/hledger/MANUAL.markdown

 features of the print, register, balance and add commands, and adds a general edit command.

+###### data safety

+Warning: unlike all other hledger features, the web UI's edit form can alter your existing journal data.
+It will let any visitor edit or overwrite the journal file (and any included files) through the web UI. hledger provides no access control.
+A numbered backup of the file is saved on each edit, normally - ie if file permissions allow, disk is not full, etc.

+###### web support files

+hledger-web requires certain support files (images, stylesheets, javascript etc.) to be present in a particular location when it runs.
+Specifically, they need to be in a `web` directory, under the `.hledger` directory, under the current directory when you start hledger-web.
+To make this easy, hledger-web will auto-create these files in `./.hledger/web/` if they do not exist.
+Currently, after doing this it will exit, with a notice explaining what happened, and you'll have to run it a second time.

+The above is a compromise to satisfy certain technical constraints, but there is an advantage: you can easily customise the web UI's appearance (even while it is running) by editing these files.
+This is useful eg for integrating with an existing site.
+You can also run with different customisations by starting hledger-web from a different current directory.
+Note this means you should be aware of where you start hledger-web from, otherwise it may just create a new copy of the support files and ignore your stylings.
+To keep things simple you might choose to always run it from the same place, eg your home directory.

+Also note that when you upgrade hledger-web in future, these files will need to be upgraded too, probably by removing them and letting them be recreated.
+So if you do customise them, remember what you changed; a version control system such as darcs will work well here.

 Examples:

     $ hledger-web
     $ hledger-web -E -B --depth 2
     $ hledger-web --port 5010 --base-url http://some.vhost.com --debug -f my.journal

-Warning: unlike all other hledger features, the edit form can alter your existing journal data.
-You can edit or overwrite the journal file through the web ui, and hledger provides no access control.
-A numbered backup of the file will be saved at each edit, normally (if file permissions allow, disk is not full, etc.)

-There are some hledger-web-specific options:
+There are some web-specific options:

+###### --port

     --port=N           serve on tcp port N (default 5000)

 The server listens on port 5000 by default; use --port to change that.

+###### --base-url

     --base-url=URL     use this base url (default http://localhost:PORT)